 Sponsored by the College of Science, this series of public talks, given by University of Arizona professors and graduate students bring the community together in a casual setting to learn about the latest research being conducted.
 You can get to know the faces behind the science, have opportunities to ask questions and deepen your understanding of the world around you.
 There are five, separate café series at different locations around Tucson now including Tucson Botanical Gardens.
 Come join the conversation!Learn more about UA Science Cafés

-First Thursday of the Month, September-December, 6 to 7 p.m.
+First Thursday of the Month, March to May 2020, 6 to 7 p.m.

 Series special Offer!